Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 .. _StatementMacros:

 **StatementMacros** (``List of Strings``) :versionbadge:`clang-format 8` :ref:`¶ <StatementMacros>` A vector of macros that should be interpreted as complete statements.

-  Typical macros are expressions and require a semicolon to be added.
-  Sometimes this is not the case, and this allows to make clang-format aware of such cases.
+  Typical macros are expressions, and require a semi-colon to be added; sometimes this is not the case, and this allows to make clang-format aware of such cases.

   For example: Q_UNUSED